145th Armor Regiment: Interwar period

+steel plants, 22 June 1–15 July 1937.
+Conducted annual summer training most years at Camp Perry, Ohio, 1921–39.
+Inducted into active federal service at Cleveland on 15 October 1940 and moved to Camp Shelby, Mississippi, where it arrived 22 October 1940.

 World War II

 The 145th Infantry was inducted into federal service as part of the 37th Division (later redesignated the 37th Infantry Division "Buckeye") on 15 October 1940 and left Cleveland, Ohio for Camp Shelby, Mississippi.
 From Camp Shelby, the regiment moved to Louisiana to participate in the Louisiana Maneuvers of June, August, and September 1941 before returning to Camp Shelby.
 On 26 May 1942 the division left the San Francisco Port of Embarkation, arriving at Viti Levu, Fiji Islands exactly one month later on 11 June 1942.
 There, the entire division resumed training and fortified the islands against possible invasion.

 As one of three infantry regiments within the 37th Division, the 145th Infantry saw a significant amount of combat and distinguished itself in the Asiatic-Pacific Theater.
 Although the allies enjoyed an improved strategic position after the success of Operation Watchtower on Guadalcanal, a strategically important Japanese base at Rabaul on the island of New Britain in the Bismarck Archipelago blocked any offensives toward the Philippines and Japan.
 In order to ultimately assault or neutralize Rabaul, the allies would first have to capture the remainder of the Solomon Islands and portions of northeast New Guinea.
 While an assault on Rabaul would be postponed by decision of the 1943 Pacific Military Conference, U.S. Army General Douglas A. MacArthur and U.S. Navy Admiral William F. Halsey were ordered to "begin the initial advance toward Rabaul and capture various points along the northern coast of New Guinea, New Georgia and the northern Solomons, and the Bismarcks."
 It was during these operations within the Northern Solomons Campaign on New Georgia and Bougainville, as part of the 37th Infantry Division, that the regiment saw most of its combat.